Todai88/faceIT/READme.md

 `// => Documentation and reasoning is provided in the code.`

-To run application:
+# To run application:

+Either:

-Either clone repo and run the above mentioned go get command, then run the microservice/main.go
+* Clone repo and run the above mentioned go get command, then run the microservice/main.go

-Or run docker-compose up in the root of the folder.
+* Or run `docker-compose up` in the root of the cloned folder.
 This should create a container with 5050:5050 exposed and available for testing of its endpoints.

-The endpoints are self-explanatory and available using localhost:5050/api/v1/users + correct verb + http request body / query params.
+The endpoints are self-explanatory and available using `localhost:5050/api/v1/users/` + correct verb + http request body / query params.